Philosophy of Care

 Modern Health exists to support men and women wherever they are in their health journey.

 Our goal is not indefinite care.
-When clients reach a point of stability, understanding, and confidence in their health, they are encourage to transition back to their primary care provider when appropriate—rather than continuing a monthly membership unnecessarily.
+When clients reach a point of stability, understanding, and confidence in their health, they are encouraged to transition back to their primary care provider when appropriate—rather than continuing a monthly membership unnecessarily.
 Ethical care means knowing when support is no longer needed.

 Jackie McDonald, DNP, IFMCP

 As the principal owner of Modern Health, LLC, Jackie helps women and men uncover the root causes of their health concerns, with a special focus on perimenopause and menopause.
 Her approach to functional medicine was deeply shaped by the loss of her mother, who appeared healthy until a sudden diagnosis of stage 4 renal cell cancer took her life within three months.
-Despite receiving excellent conventional care, Jackie recognized the need for a deeper, more preventive approach—one that looks beyond symptoms to address the underlying drivers of disease.
+Despite receiving excellent conventional care, Jackie recognized the need for a more preventive and comprehensive approach—one that looks beyond symptoms to address the underlying drivers of disease.

 Before founding Modern Health, Jackie spent twelve years as a nurse practitioner in gynecologic oncology at St. Dominic’s, caring for women through some of their most vulnerable moments.
 She earned her Doctor of Nursing Practice from the University of Alabama at Birmingham, where her research focused on hereditary cancer mutations.
 Knowing that genetics is only one piece of the health puzzle, Jackie pursued advanced training with the Institute for Functional Medicine and completed additional education with the Society for Senescence Research & Practice (SSRP), the gold standard in peptide and cellular medicine.